ianmorris13/weathervsphenology/README.md

-# weathervsphenology
+# weather vs phenology

-(A quick game of tic-tac-toe, it's not as fun by yourself.)

-X . .
-.
-X .
-. .
-X

-## Now that that's done I shall explain why my project is so important...

-Maybe it is or isn't I'm not to sure myself yet.

 ## Abstract

-The California climate is currently under extreme stress due to constant drought and increasing average temperatures.
-I would like to focus on if precipitation and differing temperture gradiants affect the distribution of native plants vs the distribution of non-native plants.
-I hope to visualize and project the future of the effect climate chagne has on California's native plants.
+Over time, the impact of drought in the western United States, specifically California, has grown to be more and more worrisome.
+The ecological effect of a drought, specifically, the effect on plant growth, will be analyzed.
+We will be utilizing already existing data on plant growth and California drought, to understand the lasting effects of a drought that may occur in the future.
+We aim to focus on whether precipitation and differing temperature gradients affect the distribution of native plants vs the distribution of non-native plants.
+The goal is to visualize and project the future of the effect climate change has on California's native plants.

 ## Planned Deliverables

-I plan to end up with a website that can accurately visualize the data that I have aggregated from various weather.
+The aim of this project is to create a machine learning model that can predict to utmost accuracy what the progression of California drought will be and the effect it will have on native and nonnative plant growth.
+Utilizing Jupyter Notebook, the model will be trained based on already existing data of the California drought over the years and already existing data on plant growth over the same time frame.
+We will be plotting drought conditions vs plant growth, which will offer a visual of what the past and current conditions are, as well as the correlation of the two.
 There will be a constant temperature and precipitation graphing, with the option to choose what region the graph is extracting from.
-Also, there will be options to filter between species, genus, native non-native, etc... different categories between all flowers and to compare said categories over the yers.
-This applet and website will be hosted on herkuapp.com, simlar to this website https://eitc-app.herokuapp.com/.
+Additionally, there will be options to filter between species, genus, native non-native, etc. Different categories between all flowers and to compare said categories over the years.
+This webapp will be hosted on herkuapp.com, similar to this website https://eitc-app.herokuapp.com/.

-In addition to the data visualizations, I hope to forecast the future of native species, though that may be tough due to the many many variables that comes with ecological models.
-If so, the website that I have configured will instead include more interactivity, such as the ability to

-Lastly, I will provide thorough written analysis on the data, explaining in my opinion on why this is important.
+In addition to the data visualizations, we aim to forecast the future of native species.
+Many factors will need to be considered, especially since there are many variables that come with ecological models.
+Nevertheless, the website will provide current information on the correlation and effect of a drought and plant growth.
+Lastly, I will provide thorough written analysis on the data, explaining why this is important.

 ## Resources Required

-I am going to use free to use open source data from scientific organizations.
+I am going to use ope source data from scientific organizations; which include:

 Global Biodiversity Information Facility-
 Free and open access to biodiversity data